bryanfks-dev/Courtly-Service/README.md

 From the example, we can see there are 3 properties in the response body, which will be explained below.

-- `"statusCode"` - The status code of the service response (e.g. 2xx, 4xx, 5xx)
+- `"success"` - The success status of the response, this could be either true or false.
 - `"message"` - The message of the response, this could be either a success message, failed message, or error messages for inputs
 - `"data"` - The passed data to the frontend server.
 The data structure could be different for each endpoint response, so make sure to read the response carefully